 Cases involving minor tooth rotations can be suitable candidates for Invisalign® treatment.

-F) A patient's treatment might involve both Invisalign® and traditional braces.
+F) Treating cases with both Invisalign® and conventional braces.

 It's possible that Invisalign® might be used for just a portion of a patient's total treatment plan.

 - The case might be started with traditional braces, so to accomplish those types of tooth movements that can be difficult for removable aligners to make.

 - And then, once that stage has been completed, the case finished using Invisalign®.

 Since both types of braces are involved, the total